-Today we are chatting with quilter, blogger, author and teacher, Jemima Flendt from Tied with a Ribbon.
+Today our blog editor, Jacqui Taylor is chatting with quilter, blogger, author and teacher, Jemima Flendt from Tied with a Ribbon.
 Jemima specialises in punchy, modern designs and delivers online workshops and retreats to motivate and energise beginner quilters and sewers.

 We first fell head over heels with her work about two years ago and now she has completed several knock-out quilting projects using Nerida Hansen Fabrics starring Jennifer Bouron’s Millennial Girls and Holli Zollinger’s Bazaar collections.